confluentinc/librdkafka/INTRODUCTION.md

 other configuration properties to adhere to the idempotency requirements, see the documentation of `enable.idempotence` in [CONFIGURATION.md] for more information.
+Producer instantiation will fail if the user supplied an incompatible value for any of the automatically adjusted properties, e.g., it is an error to explicitly set `acks=1` when `enable.idempotence=true` is set.

 #### Guarantees